 Along Via Maris, the main ancient north-south road, a section of the Roman road passed through the town, about 400M from the shore.
 In Nahariyah a milestone was found (numbered 307, or mile 7 from Acre-Ptolemais).

 A small section of the road can be seen in Weizman avenue, one of the major streets in Nahariyah.
 The road was 7M wide and paved with stone.

-A large Roman stone tablet was found near the road (see photo on the right).
+A large Roman stone tablet was found near the road (see photo below).
 It has the following inscription:

 ” IMP[ERATOR] NER[ONI] CAESARI COL[ONIA] PTOL[EMAIS] VETER[ANORUM] VICI NEA COM[E] ET GEDURA”.